 If you're a newcomer to the excitement of jet skiing, it's important to ensure that you have been shown the basics before getting on a craft.
-In the UK, there are a number of watersports centres which have jet skis for hire and which offer tuition and unless you are taking your own craft, you will not need jet ski insurance for this, although it is always worth checking that the water sport centre's own jet ski insurance will cover you.
+In the UK, there are a number of water sports centres which have jet skis for hire and which offer tuition and unless you are taking your own craft.
+Though you will not need jet ski insurance for this, it is always worth checking that the water sport centre's own jet ski insurance will cover you.

 To get started with jet ski racing you will first need to apply for membership of the Jet Sport Racing Association of Great Britain (JSRA).
 They will issue you with an induction book, a rule book and a race number, as well as a RYA race licence which includes third party liability jet ski insurance for use while you are racing.
 You will also need to let your jet ski insurance company know that you will be racing and your policy will need to be extended to cover this.